gvwilson/thirdbit/_posts/2018/2018-09-16-what-works-for-women-at-work.md

-3. The *Maternal Wall* consists of both *descriptive bias*, in the form of strong negative competence and commitment assumptions triggered by motherhood, and *presctive bias*---disapproval on the grounds that mothers should be at home or working fewer hours.
+3. The *Maternal Wall* consists of both *descriptive bias*, in the form of strong negative competence and commitment assumptions triggered by motherhood, and *presctive bias*—disapproval on the grounds that mothers should be at home or working fewer hours.
     Women with children are routinely pushed to the margins of the professional world.

 4. The *Tug of War* occurs as each women tries to navigate her own path between assimilating into masculine traditions and resisting them.